 Eligibility Criteria to File a Consumer Complaint

-- Certainly, a consumer only can file a complaint, but to do that, he or she needs to fulfil two conditions-
+- Certainly, a consumer only can file a complaint, but to do that, he or she needs to fulfill two conditions-

 - The consumer has paid money to purchase products or avail of services in exchange for money.

-- The person has purchased the product for personal use only and not for resale purpose.
+- The person has purchased the product for personal use only and not for resale purposes.